-Obviously, if a hacker gets hold of your Master Password and all of your other passwords are stored in that one place, it could be bad.
+Obviously, if a hacker gets hold of your master password and all of your other passwords are stored in that one place, it could be bad.
 The thing is, the security of the Password Managers themselves has proven to be pretty darn robust.
-If your Master Password gets compromised, it’s most likely going to be because you didn’t use a Strong Password, reused a password that had already been compromised, or were successfully Phished.
+If your master password gets compromised, it’s most likely going to be because you didn’t use a Strong Password, reused a password that had already been compromised, or were successfully Phished.
 In other words, it’s most likely going to be a user issue.
-Keeping that in mind, the whole point of the Password Manager is to keep all of your passwords in one place to more easily manage them.
+Keeping that in mind, the whole point of the Password Manager is to keep all of your passwords in one place to manage them more efficiently.

 As we said, there are a few other potential drawbacks, so let’s get into them:

-- Adding Information – adding all the information from all of your existing accounts into the Password Manager can be time consuming and requires you to remember every place where you have an account
+- Adding Logins – adding all the information from all of your existing accounts into the Password Manager can be time-consuming and requires you to remember every place where you have an account

 - Outages – like all other services, Password Managers will have the occasional outages, though the companies have backup servers and try hard to make sure scheduled outages occur in off-hours to minimize the potential impact

 Reviewing these potential drawbacks, most of them come down to how serious you are about the Password Manager.
-Jumping in halfheartedly can sully the experience for many users.
-Something like forgetting the Master Password can cause people to throw their hands in the air and quit the Password Manager altogether.
+Jumping in halfheartedly can sully the experience for many users, and something like forgetting the master password can cause people to throw their hands in the air and quit the Password Manager altogether.
 For this reason, if you’re not 100% convinced a Password Manager is for you, it’s a good idea to start slow, adding lower value passwords to see how it works and how you like it.

-You can’t use a web browser without being asked if you want them to remember your password.
+You can’t use a web browser without being asked if you want it to remember your password.
 Chrome.
 Firefox.
 Edge.
 Safari.
-No matter what browser you prefer, they have a password manager.
+No matter what browser you prefer, they have a built-in password manager.
 The thing is, these aren’t as secure as you want to believe.

-Part of the reason for this are all the Phishing Scams out there.
-Web browser passwords are a very common target of scammers, significantly more-so than password Managers.
-Falling for one of these scams can immediately compromise all of the passwords you have stored in the browser.
-In addition, while the website browsers do have a degree of security, they generally lack the robust encryption and reset security of Password Managers.
+Security vulnerabilities are the primary reason for this.
+Web browsers are a very common target for cybercriminals, with significantly more security issues than Password Managers.
+A zero-click vulnerability can immediately compromise all of the passwords you have stored in the browser without any interaction from you.
+In addition, while the website browsers do have a degree of security, they lack the robust encryption and reset security of Password Managers.